harshitha-reddy-usc/sync_records_across_projects_v0.2/README.md

 2. In the Destination project, click on External Modules on the left-hand navigation bar.
 Then click on the Configure button.
 **3. Source Project:**
-This field is a drop down list of all the projects the configuring user has access to.
+This field is the project the configuring user has access to.

 ![This picture shows project settings and values columns in the module's configuration view](/docs/readme_img_2.png)